 This is why achieving good posture might take a little work, in the form of some easy exercises and moves.
-And, according to science, spending as little as 60 minutes a week on posture-improving exercise can effectively relieve pain associated with your slouching-habits.

 While it might seem too easy to be true, Raju maintains that the most efficient “exercise” of all is simply standing up straight and practicing good posture: While sitting or standing, one should keep the shoulders retracted or in neutral position, while keeping the lumbar spine and neck in a neutral position also.

 “Keeping the shoulders stooped forward requires far fewer calories than keeping it retracted.
 Keeping the shoulder retracted with a neutral spine is the best posture exercise—those who do this consistently may not reap any benefit today or tomorrow, but sure will in 10 years,” he explains.
 “Micro-trauma done to the body every single second of the hour will sure add up in the long run.”

 Below, 10 doctor-recommended exercises to help improve your posture.

 This easy exercise can be done during your daily tasks, explains Raju.
 “This can also be done lying down on your stomach with your forehead on a pillow,” he adds.